jolivia1/Minimal-Heart-Model/README.md

 --------------------------------------
 -- Heart_model.py --

-This is s the main code which models the "healthy heart scenario".
+This is the main code which models the "healthy heart scenario".
 This script has the standard structure from which the others were created.

-The parameter I_value (input current at the SAN) may be tweaked to access diferente heart rates as described in the paper.
+The parameter I_value (input current at the SAN) may be tweaked to access different heart rates as described in the paper.

 -- Ventricular_tachycardia.py --